 In keeping with educational purposes of the College, disciplinary sanctions, other than those requiring expulsion, are intended to be remedial rather than punitive.
-Most disciplinary proceedings will be conducted informally between the student and the Vice President of Instruction in matters relating to the student's academic work, and between the student and the Vice President for Student Services in other matters.
+A list of possible disciplinary sanctions is listed in WAC 495B-121-050, and can also be found in the 16/17 Student Handbook (page 36).
+Most disciplinary proceedings will be conducted informally between the student and the Vice President of Instruction in matters relating to the student's academic work, and between the student and the Vice President for Student Services/Student Conduct Officer in other matters.